jhollist/SciComp2014/postsRMarkdown/2014-01-27-Introduction.Rmd

 Lastly, since R Markdown is new to many of you, the following provides some of the basics of R flavored Markdown and just enough YAML (i.e. "YAML Aint Markup Language") to help you create your own posts.

-## YAML
+## YAML (YAML Ain't Markup Language)
 First, let's start with YAML.
 You won't really need to mess with this too much, but it needs to be included.
-All you will need to do is include something like the following (this is the YAML for this post)
+All you will need to do is include something like the following at the very top of the `.Rmd` document.
+This is the YAML for this post.

 ```
 ---